Nattō

 Nattō is often considered an acquired taste because of its powerful smell, strong flavor, and sticky, slimy texture.
-A 2009 survey revealed that 70% of Japanese people find the taste pleasant, and others who may not find the taste of the food pleasant still eat it out of habit.
+A 2009 survey revealed that 70% of the 3,827 respondents found the taste pleasant, and others who may not find the taste pleasant still eat the food out of habit.

 History

 Sources differ about the earliest origin of nattō.
 One theory is that nattō was codeveloped in multiple locations in the distant past, since it is simple to make with ingredients and tools commonly available in Japan since ancient times.

 Legendary origins

-One story about the origin of nattō attributes it to the samurai Minamoto no Yoshiie (1039–1106), who was on a campaign in northeastern Japan between 1086 AD and 1088 AD.
+One story about the origin of nattō attributes it to the samurai Minamoto no Yoshiie (1039–1106), who was on a campaign in northeastern Japan between 1086 and 1088 AD.
 One day, his troops were attacked while boiling soybeans for their horses.
 They hurriedly packed up the beans, and did not open the straw bags until a few days later, by which time the beans had fermented.
 The soldiers ate it anyway, and liked the taste, so they offered some to Yoshiie, who also liked the taste.

 Another story involves Prince Shotoku (574–622), who is said to have wrapped the leftovers of boiled soybeans in straw bags for his horse.
 As people happened to eat these fermented beans and found them delicious, this type of fermented stringy beans soon gained popularity in Japan because of its unique taste and strong flavor.